realAleksha/kotli/docs/about.md

 The architecture of any product represents a compromise between quality and the effort required to achieve it.
 Depending on the available resources (time, money, people, experience), the project can be more resistant to erosion or less so.

 :::tip[&nbsp;]
 **Kotli** leverages the best software development practices to generate an initial project structure of any complexity while prioritizing simplicity and efficiency in further development and project support phases.
-As a result, at the beginning of the development, you have ready-to-use project structures and workflows with no cost.
+As a result, at the beginning of the development, you have ready-to-use project architecture and workflows with no cost.
 :::

-## Write less, automate more
+## Write less, reuse more

 When starting a project from scratch, typical steps involve:
 1. designing the product's architecture